 The letter includes requests that the school does not:

-- administer a COVID-19 vaccine to the sender's child/ren.
-At present, no COVID-19 vaccine is available.
-In addition, if one does become available, it is not yet clear how it will be distributed to school-age children.
+administer a Covid-19 vaccine to the sender’s child/ren.
+At present, Covid-19 vaccines are not widely available.
+In addition, if one does become available for school-age children, it is not yet clear how it will be distributed.
 These will be matters for the Government to determine.
 Schools have established routines for the organisation of vaccines administered on school sites, including on issues related to parental consent, that should continue to be followed;

 Any member concerned by parental inquires received by a school on the issues covered above, should seek advice and support from the NASUWT.

 My school’s plans for wider opening mean that I will be required to stay with a group of pupils all the time, including breaks and lunchtime.
 Is this acceptable?